Is it important to drink milk?

-I find that many children don’t do well with dairy, as milk is one of the major contributors to food allergies and sensitivities.2 Beyond that, it is often offered in higher than recommended quantities, even among physicians.
-I informally polled a group of over 10,000 physician moms, and found that many of them were exceeding the recommendations for milk intake by the American Academy of Pediatrics (AAP).
+I find that many people don’t do well with dairy, as milk is one of the major contributors to food allergies and sensitivities.1 Beyond that, milk is high in sugar (lactose) and often offered in quantities that exceed the recommendations by the American Academy of Pediatrics (AAP).

-First, it’s not clear if dairy products are the best source of calcium for most people.
+What’s not clear is if dairy products are the best source of calcium for most people.
 Despite aggressive marketing by the dairy industry, the verdict is still out as to whether or not milk really builds healthy bones.

-The recommendations for calcium that are provided in the Dietary Reference Intakes (DRIs) developed by the Food and Nutrition Board (FNB) at the Institute of Medicine of the National Academies (formerly National Academy of Sciences) are:
+Current recommendations for calcium that are provided in the Dietary Reference Intakes (DRIs) developed by the Food and Nutrition Board (FNB) at the Institute of Medicine of the National Academies (formerly National Academy of Sciences) are6: